udexon/XIDT/Greet_Secret_Phrase.md

 7. Chris decrypts the message with his own private key (PVKC).
+The result is shown by examining the stack object (array) `S`, where the top of stack (TOS) (last element in the array) is the decrypted secret phrase `chris_loves_cookies`.

 <img src="https://github.com/udexon/XIDT/blob/master/png/07_chris_decrypt.png" width=600>